 PRIMARY PRACTICE AREAS OF THE FIRM

-The framers of the Constitution of the United States of America gave Congress the power:
+The U.S. Constitution provides Congress the power to promote science and the useful arts.
+Specifically, the framers of the Constitution of the United States of America gave Congress the power to:

 Copyright Enforcement:

 Copyright disputes arise when there is a contention over the unauthorized use or reproduction of original works, be it literature, music, art, or other creative expressions.
 Enforcement efforts are crucial to protect the value of one's copyright material as distribution and publication of infringing copies can happen quickly and widely in the digital age.
 Registration of copyright is a crucial step in enforcement.
 A cease and desist letter can be sent without a copyright registration.
 However, a complaint for copyright infringement cannot be filed until a copyright registration has been granted by the US copyright office.
 Copyright registration should be pursued in order to establish all available remedies for copyright infringement, including statutory damages.
-If infringement occurs prior to registration, the registrant may lose the ability to pursue statutory damages, which is a powerful remedy.
-Copyright registrants can also pursue actual damages and an injunction, which is a court order requiring the infringer to stop its infringing activities.
+Copyright registrants also have the option to pursue actual damages and an injunction, which is a court order requiring the infringer to stop the infringing activities.
 Copyright claims are handled exclusively in federal court.

 Copyright Licensing: